JsAndDotNet/Fitbit/README.md

 > NOTE 2: I found the tables worked better than a '% Complete App' (such as the 'Loops' Clock on Fitbit Versa 2).
 The tables were instrumental in making sure the steps were *SPREAD OUT*.

-> NOTE 3: For strengthening exercises and mental health, I used this excellent [Long Covid Rehab Guide From Nuffield](/covid-rehab-journal.pdf), Both this steps guide and the Nuffield plan were key parts to my recovery.
+> NOTE 3: For strengthening exercises and mental health, I used this excellent [Long Covid Rehab Guide From Nuffield](/covid-rehab-journal.pdf).

 ### Background